LarsFle/SquirrelGame/README.md

   - getNest() -> returns the coordinates of your nest
   - getScore() -> returns the amount of nuts you successfully secured
   - getCurrentSpeed() -> returns the current amount frames you will have to wait before being able to move again
+  - getLastActionPerformed() -> returns the last Action that was actually performed by your squirrel
+  - getCurrentField() -> returns the class of the field your squirrel is currently standing on

 ### The Forbidden Methods
 the following methods exists, but are highly forbidden to use (based on honor rules, it's basically cheating).
 By the nature of javascript, i have not been able to hide them from the bot yet
-  - setNuts(nut) -> yep, literally sets your nuts to a certain value (i think it's obvious why it is forbidden)
   - runLogicTick() -> runs whatever is currently set as the next action and direction, basically skipping the waiting time based on nuts and ground